Irtza/Keras_model_compression/README.md

 I think its interesting to explore quantization in the conv layers as well.

-Ideas from Song Hans work in deep compression can be taken forward to establish a general framework for compression of deep-learning models. https://arxiv.org/abs/1510.00149 "Deep Compression: Compressing Deep Neural Networks with Pruning, Trained Quantization and Huffman Coding"
+Ideas from Song Hans work in deep compression can be taken forward to establish a general framework for compression of deep-learning models in keras.

+See Hans work here:
+https://arxiv.org/abs/1510.00149 "Deep Compression: Compressing Deep Neural Networks with Pruning, Trained Quantization and Huffman Coding"